-The Pakal Dul hydroelectric power project is being developed in Kishtwar district of Jammu and Kashmir, India.
-Credit: PMO office / Pakal Dul Hydroelectric Power Project.
+The Pakal Dul hydroelectric power project is being developed in the Kishtwar district of J&K, India.
+Credit: PMO Office/Pakal Dul HEP.

-The HEP will comprise four Francis turbines supplied by Voith Hydro.
+The SEP will comprise four Francis turbines supplied by Voith Hydro.
 Credit: Voith Hydro.

 The project is expected to generate 1GW of electricity.
 Credit: Bermiego.

-Pakal Dul is a 1GW hydroelectric project (HEP) under construction in the village of Drangdhuran, Jammu and Kashmir (J&K), India.
-It is anticipated to produce around 3,330 million units (MU) of energy a year.
+Pakal Dul is a 1GW run of the river scheme hydroelectric project (HEP) under construction in the village of Drangdhuran, Jammu and Kashmir (J&K), India.
+It is anticipated to produce around 3,330 million units of energy a year.

-Chenab Valley Power Projects Limited (CVPPL) is constructing the project on Marusadar River, a tributary of the Chenab River.
-Jammu and Kashmir State Power Development Corporation (JKSPDC) holds a 49% stake in CVPPL while National Hydroelectric Power Corporation (NHPC) and PTC India hold 49% and 2% respectively.
+Chenab Valley Power Projects (CVPPL) is constructing the project on Marusadar River, a tributary of the Chenab River.
+Jammu and Kashmir State Power Development holds a 49% stake in CVPPL while National Hydroelectric Power (NHPC) and PTC India hold 49% and 2% respectively.

-Foundation stone for the construction of the project was laid in May 2018, while construction is expected to be completed by the end of 2023.
-The project is expected to start operations from March 2024.
+The foundation stone for the construction of the project was laid in May 2018 while construction is expected to be completed by the end of 2025.
+The project is expected to start operations in September 2026.

-Pakal Dul hydroelectric power project includes the construction of a 167m-tall, concrete-face rockfill dam and two circular head race tunnels.
+The Pakal Dul hydroelectric power project involves the construction of a 167m-tall, concrete-face rockfill dam and two circular headrace tunnels.
 Each tunnel will have a diameter of 7.2m and a length of 9.6km.

-The main access tunnel (MAT) of the dam is expected to be 263m long and 8m wide.
+The main access tunnel of the dam is expected to be 263m long and 8m wide.

-Head race tunnels will be connected with two 423m-long and 6m-diameter circular, steel-lined pressure shafts, which will be further bifurcated into four 685m-long and 3.9m-diameter penstocks.
+Head race tunnels will be connected to two 423m-long and 6m-diameter circular, steel-lined pressure shafts, which will be further bifurcated into four 685m-long and 3.9m-diameter penstocks.

 Transmission